spring1843/go-dsa/tree/README.md

 ## AVL - Height Balanced BST

-A height balanced binary search tree has a height of O(Log n) and its left and right subtrees of all nodes have equal heights.
+A height-balanced binary search tree has a height of O(Log n), and its left and right subtrees of all nodes have equal heights.

 In order to maintain balance after an insertion, a single rotation is needed if the insertion was on the outer side, either left-left or right-right, while a double rotation is required if the insertion was on the inner side, either left-right or right-left.